 Hektoen Enteric (HE) Agar was introduced in 1968 by Sylvia King and William I. Metzger.
 They formulated HE Agar medium while working at the Hektoen Institute in Chicago, to increase the recovery Salmonella and Shigella from clinical specimens.
-It is a selective as well as a differential medium.
+It is a selective as well as a differential culture medium.

 They enriched the media with extra amounts of carbohydrates and peptones to offset the inhibitory effects of the bile salts.
 The two dyes added to the media, bromthymol blue and acid fuchsin, have lower toxicity than other dyes, thus pathogen recovery was improved.
 HE agar is currently used as both direct and indirect plating medium for fecal specimens to enhance the recovery of species of Salmonella and Shigella from heavy numbers of mixed normal fecal flora.

 Hektoen enteric agar is currently used as a direct and indirect plating medium to recover gastrointestinal pathogens, such as Salmonella and Shigella, from food, water, and fecal samples suspected of containing these organisms.

 - Selective medium: It inhibits most nonpathogenic (normal flora) enteric organisms and assists in selective recovery of Salmonella and Shigella from feces.